Redesigning a subscription based donation platform

 A Netflix for Nonprofits

-Greater Than Zero Percent’s mission is to allow people to discover non-profit organizations that align with their values in a “Netflix style” gallery of video interviews and media.
-The goal is to allow users to contribute a monthly donation via a free membership service.
+Greater Than Zero Percent’s mission is to allow users to discover non-profit organizations that align with their values in a “Netflix style” gallery of video interviews and media.
+The goal is to encourage monthly donation via a free membership service.
 This organization aims to automate the donation process and increase visibility of smaller non-profits.

 GTZP aimed to enhance the user experience on their website and sought the assistance of benefit.design to optimize their website design for both business and user objectives.